-There are seven different capacitors available on-chip for each side of each channel in the DDC114.
+There are eight different capacitors available on-chip for both sides of every channel in the DDC114.
 These internal capacitors are trimmed in production to achieve the specified performance for range error of the DDC114.
 The range control pins (RANGE0-RANGE2) change the capacitor value for all four integrators.
-Consequently, both inputs and both sides of each input will always have the same full-scale range.
+Consequently, all inputs and both sides of each input will always have the same full-scale range.
 Table 1 shows the capacitor value selected for each range selection.